The best Sacred Valley Tour itinerary inclusions.

 One day Inca Trail safety tips

-- Most of the trek is uphill and with a fair number of precipices, steep cliffs, tons of STEPS (ups & downs), and its humid.
+- Most of the trek is uphill and with a fair number of precipices, steep cliffs, tons of steps (up & downs), and its humid.
 A good physical condition is required.

 - Tour operators must be licensed, there is NO WAY to do this hike by yourself, see below for recommended operators